hyperledger/iroha/docs/source/references/api_spec.md

 ```

 **Responses**:
-- 200 OK - Field was found and either doc or value is returned in json body.
+- 200 OK: Field was found and either doc or value is returned in json body.
-- 404 Not Found - Field wasn't found
+- 404 Not Found: Field wasn't found

 ### Configuration